midtown-ai/www/docs/glossary/t.md

  See also [T], [Confusion Matrix]

-## Trust Region Policy Optimization Algorithm
+## Trust Region Policy Optimization (TRPO) Algorithm
-## TRPO Algorithm

- TRPO, which stands for Trust Region Policy Optimization, is an algorithm for policy optimization in [reinforcement learning (RL)][RL].
+ TRPO, which stands for Trust Region Policy Optimization, is an algorithm for policy optimization in [Reinforcement Learning (RL)].
 It is designed to iteratively improve a policy to maximize the expected cumulative reward in an RL task.

  TRPO belongs to the class of [on-policy learning algorithms] for optimization and is known for its stability and strong performance in complex RL domains.
 It aims to address the challenge of policy updates in RL without causing significant deviations from the current policy distribution, which could lead to unstable learning.